Royel Otis: 2025–present: Hickey

-In January 2025, their cover of "Murder on the Dancefloor" ranked No. 2 on Triple J Hottest 100 of 2024, with "Heading for the Door", "Foam" and "If Our Love Is Dead" also charting.
+In January 2025, their cover of "Murder on the Dancefloor" ranked No. 2 on Triple J Hottest 100 of 2024, with "Heading for the Door", "Foam" and "If Our Love Is Dead" also ranking.
 "Til the Morning", "Clawfoot" and their SiriusXM cover of "Linger" rounded out the Triple J Hottest 200, making Royel Otis one of the most represented artists featured in Triple J Hottest 100, 2024.

 In May 2025, the duo released lead single "Moody" off their second studio album, Hickey.
 The song received backlash on social media, with commenters perceiving its lyrics to be misogynistic.
-The duo were also accused of silencing online criticism by deleting comments addressing the perceived misogynistic tone of the song and its accompanying videoclip which features what were believed to be visual allusions to Lolita.
-Whilst the duo themselves did not publicly comment on the backlash, a non-apology apology was issued through the band's management, with Kay and Hughes Arts and Entertainment Lawyers stating the song was "written from a specific perspective" and was "not intended to convey a broader view or standpoint about women in general."
+The duo were also accused of silencing online criticism by deleting comments addressing the perceived misogynistic tone of the song and its accompanying video, which features what were believed to be visual allusions to Lolita.
+Whilst the duo themselves did not publicly comment on the backlash, a non-apology apology was issued through the band's management, with Kay and Hughes Arts and Entertainment Lawyers stating the song was "written from a specific perspective" and was "not intended to convey a broader view or standpoint about women in general".

-Royel Otis landed their first Billboard No. 1 with "Moody", which exceeded their previous No. 2 peak on Alternative Airplay with their cover of "Murder on the Dancefloor".
-Royel Otis became the first act to score an initial No. 1 on Adult Alternative Airplay in 2025.

-The duo's second single "Car" was released on 27 June 2025, accompanied by a music video filmed in New York City.
+The second single "Car" was released on 27 June 2025, accompanied by a music video filmed in New York City.

 On 15 August 2025, Maddell collapsed onstage whilst performing at the MS Dockville festival in Hamburg, Germany.
-The band announced that Maddell's onstage collapse was due to a virus, and cancelled their upcoming performance at the Lowlands + Pukkelpop festival.
+The band announced that Maddell's onstage collapse was due to a virus, and cancelled their upcoming performances at the Lowlands and Pukkelpop festivals.

-Royel Otis' sophomore album, Hickey, released on 22 August 2025.
+Royel Otis' second album, Hickey, released on 22 August 2025.
 The same day, the music video for "Who's Your Boyfriend", featuring American actress Lola Tung, was released.
-The album landed at #1 on the ARIA Aus Album Charts.
+The album peaked at number 5 on the ARIA Albums Chart.